goehnerm/HCI-A2/README.md

-# HCI-A2 By Matthew Goehner
+# HCI-Assignment By Matthew Goehner
 This is a course app to allow students to see the courses they are enrolled in, upcoming assignments, group chats a calendar, and notifications

 The top 5 new functionalities that I have not seen in any apps are